scipy-conference/scipy_proceedings/papers/anton_malakhov/00_amalakhov.rst

 Thus, the best strategy to efficiently load a multi-core system is still to fight against serial regions and synchronization.
 One way to do that is to expose parallelism on all the possible levels of an application.
 For example, make outermost loops parallel or explore functional or pipeline types of parallelism on the application level.
-Python libraries that help to achieve this are Dask, Joblib, and even built-in :code:`multiprocessing` module (including its :code:`ThreadPool` class).
+Python libraries that help to achieve this are Dask, Joblib, and even the built-in :code:`multiprocessing` module (including its :code:`ThreadPool` class).
-While on the innermost level, data-parallelism can be delivered by Python modules like Numpy and Scipy.
+On the innermost level, data-parallelism can be delivered by Python modules like Numpy and Scipy.
 These modules can be accelerated with an optimized math library like Intel |R| Math Kernel Library (Intel |R| MKL), which is multi-threaded internally using OpenMP by default.

 When everything is combined together, it results in a construction where code from one parallel region calls a function with another parallel region inside.